 Approximate Weight: Feels normal under-foot.

-Flex/Buttering: Even though the flex is medium to medium stiff in a shop, it’s really easy to butter, you can feel exactly when you get the board on the reverse camber part of the nose or tail.
+Flex/Buttering: Even though the flex is medium to medium stiff in a shop, it’s really easy to butter on snow.
+You can feel exactly when you get the board on the reverse camber part of the nose or tail.
 And holding the butter is very stable as well.
 It has a medium stiff flex of 6/10 that keeps it stable but still allows you to bend the board if needed.
 Butters are easy, and it has great pop.

 On Snow Feel: Feels very stable when riding around, easy to engage the edge and turn from side to side.
-It is a little washy when riding one foot, the camber keeps it fairly stable and it feels much more stable than most rocker or hybrid rocker boards but it tends to slide around a bit compared to boards with more camber when sliding flat.
+It is a little washy when riding one foot, the camber keeps it fairly stable and it feels much more stable than most rocker or hybrid rocker boards but it tends to slide around a bit compared to boards with more camber when sliding flat or flat basing.

 Edge Hold: Very nice edge hold on hard snow and even ice.
-The light serrated edge (Jones’ Traction Tech) along the side-cut helps the Dream Catcher to grip nicely on hardpack and ice but not too much that it feels catchy.
+The lightly serrated edge (Jones’ Traction Tech) along the side-cut helps the Jones Dream Catcher to grip nicely on hardpack and ice but not too much that it feels catchy.
 Unlike some more aggressive sidecut disruptions with other boards, it doesn’t grab in softer snow which is a bonus.
 This sidecut works well for most conditions that you want to ride in and even some you don’t but might have to anyways.

 Carving: It can carve but wasn’t my favorite out of the Jones line for this.
 I found the camber to be pretty mellow, so you can get it on edge and hold it but it doesn’t have that snappy spring back into the next turn that you would get from a “carving” board.

 Powder: Would ride great in powder with the directional nose as well as extra reverse camber in the nose you should be fine.
-There’s enough extra nose with just riding it normal that you shouldn’t have to set it back unless it is a deep deep day.
+For me, there’s enough extra nose with just riding it normal that I shouldn’t have to set it back unless it is a deep deep day.
 If you want a lot of directional float then setting it all the way back will get you a difference of 4.5″ between nose and tail or 2.25″ back on board.
 That’s a lot for an all mountain/one board quiver kind of ride and it can hang with some Freeride boards when it comes to directional float.
 It’s hard to get any better without sacrificing its ability to ride well centered/switch on groomers.

-Jumps: Really fun on jumps, plenty of pop, and easy to spin.
+Jumps: Really fun on jumps, plenty of pop on an ollie, and easy to spin.
 Feels light under-foot as well.

 Jibbing: The Jones Dream Catcher is fun on jibs, the directional nose doesn’t affect jibbing at all.
 It is quick and maneuverable so you feel free to throw it around whenever you feel like it.
 If you want to jib all day there are better boards but this is really good for its flex and shape.

 Pipe: There wasn’t a pipe to test it in, but I think it would ride pipe ok.
 I would like more camber if it was going to be my “pipe board” so it could drive better from wall to wall but you can dabble for sure and have some fun without having to worry about edge hold or stability.